OpenSourceBlackCat/MeowBot/README.md

 # AmeyaBot
 ![AmeyaBot](https://github.com/AmeyaGurjar/AmeyBotAssets/raw/main/ameyBotUpdater.png)<br>
 AmeyaBot!
 A YouTube All Rounder Chat Bot For Live Streams.<br>
-!Important: Python 3.10+ Required And To Be Added In Path.<br>
-Just Run AmeyBotInstallerSetup.py For Proper Installation!<nr>
 # Installation Guide
 **STEP 1.** Download And Install The Latest Python 3.xx.<br>
 **NOTE:** Please Make Sure To Tick "Add Python 3.xx To Path" Option Or Add It To The Path Later